Table of Contents

 Further, an April 2020 WayUp survey highlights how low-income students and students of color entering the workforce are “struggling to overcome the WFH digital divide.”
 Lack of space and limited access to technology are two concerns.
 Learning the corporate culture, and code-switching (alternating from their own language style or vernacular to a workplace standard) is a close third.
 To quote Jephtha Prempeh, a recent graduate of color interviewed by CNBC: “Being at home with family and working from a bedroom makes [it] complicated.
 I do feel self-conscious about if I sound intelligent, but speaking differently and approaching things differently does change my home space, and I can’t shake it off when the day is done.
 I don’t have that fresh space to come back and be myself.”

-Parents: The fallout associated with school closures intensifies pressure on parents working from home.
+Parents: The fallout associated with school closures intensified pressure on parents working from home.
 What does a one-computer family do when one or both parents are working from home and one or more children are learning remotely?
-Juggling work deadlines with children’s online school lessons can be problematic.
-For single parents with youngsters needing more hands-on attention, time management becomes an issue too.
+Juggling work deadlines with children’s online school lessons proved to be problematic.
+For single parents with youngsters needing more hands-on attention, time management became an issue too.

 New Hires: One of the biggest hurdles facing new employees hired into a remote working environment is the lack of opportunity to connect with co-workers and managers; the inability to network and develop relationships.
 And as underrepresented and low-income graduates like Prempeh indicate, young hires often find it difficult to meet the financial and space hurdles associated with at-home office setups.